 Free for joining games in Fantasy Park – the third biggest indoor games zone in Vietnam.

-Heading back to Danang center around 5-6pm.
+Heading back to Danang center around 5-6 pm.
 If it is Saturday or Sunday, you can enjoy the s the longest bridge in Vietnam – Dragon Bridge breathing fire or spit water from 21:00 onwards.
 This is one of the most exciting experience everyone should have once in Danang.
+More things to do in Danang at night here

 Overnight in Danang

 Heading to Han Market for souvenir gifts.
-Han Market is oldest and biggest market in Da Nang, having been in operation since the French occupancy in the 1940s.
-This local market is set within a two-storey building at the grand intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street and Tran Hung Dao Street, where you can find hundreds of stalls selling an array of local produce, handicrafts, T-shirts, and accessories.
+Han Market is the oldest and biggest market in Da Nang, having been in operation since the French occupancy in the 1940s.
+This local market is set within a two-story building at the grand intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street, and Tran Hung Dao Street, where you can find hundreds of stalls selling an array of local produce, handicrafts, T-shirts, and accessories.